Design #96 ©Heyman Yachts 2020, final version

 Volvo Penta D2-75 sail drive

 SPECIFICATIONS AND PRICE

-The PPH has a very full standard specification, here: Celeste 41′ PPH specifications standard
+The PPH has a full standard specification, here: Celeste 41′ PPH Basic Specifications 200609

-In addition, there are of course a number of options, like the twin-headstay rig, a centerboard, electric propulsion, AC or davits, and much more.
+In addition, there are of course numerous options, like the twin-headstay rig, a centerboard, electric propulsion, AC or davits, and much more

 We will be happy to answer any (or most) questions, so please ask!